hisubram/mobilefoundation/delivering_mfp_apps_using_ibm_cloud_devops.md

 #### Stage 2 - Building an Adapter
 {: #stage2-building-an-adapter}

-In this stage we pull the adapter source code and build it.
+In this stage, we pull the adapter source code and build it.

 - Click **Add stage** and configure the stage based on your preferences for adding GitHub repository as input.
 The **Stage trigger** must be set to *Run jobs when the previous stage is completed*.

-- Switch to **Jobs** tab and add a build job.
-Select builder type as *Maven* and add the following in the build scripts.
+- Switch to the **Jobs** tab and add a build job.
+Select builder type as *Maven* and add the following lines in the build scripts.

 ```
 	#!/bin/bash